 Application of a systematic problem-solving process and critical thinking skills to provide comprehensive nursing care to diverse clients/families across the life span with complex health care needs including, but not limited to, complex childhood/adolescent diseases, complicated perinatal care, acute mental illness, complex perioperative care, serious adult health problems and health issues related to aging.
 Emphasis on tertiary disease prevention, health maintenance/restoration and collaboration with members of the multidisciplinary health care team.
 Topics include the role of the nurse as client advocate and coordinator of care and applicable competencies in knowledge, judgment, skills, and professional values within a legal/ethical framework.
-This course lends itself to an integrated approach.

 RNSG 2660.
 Clinical IIIA.
-(6-0-0-18)

-Prerequisite: RNSG 2504 and RNSG 2561 Corequisite: RNSG 2535 and RNSG 2161
+(6-0-0-18) Prerequisite: RNSG 2504 and RNSG 2561 Corequisite: RNSG 2535 and RNSG 2161